Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Security Education as an Area of Concern

 \section{Security Education as an Area of Concern}

-Cyber security is inherently a practice-oriented discipline, where theoretical understanding must be complemented by practical experience.
-Academic programs in the field typically incorporate practical components such as penetration testing labs, vulnerability assessment exercises, and incident response simulations~\cite{zeng2018improving,mirkovic2012teaching,vsvabensky2021cybersecurity}.
-Such activities are designed to cultivate an in-depth understanding of attack vectors, defensive techniques, and the real-time decision-making processes required to mitigate threats within an authentic learning environment.
+Cyber security is inherently a practice-oriented discipline in which theoretical understanding must be reinforced by hands-on experience.
+Academic programs typically incorporate practical components such as penetration testing labs, vulnerability assessment exercises, and incident response simulations~\cite{zeng2018improving,mirkovic2012teaching,vsvabensky2021cybersecurity}.
+These activities are intended to develop a deep understanding of attack vectors and defensive techniques, as well as the real-time decision-making skills required to respond to threats in authentic environments.
+In many curricula, such practical work is also central to assessment, through lab reports, practical write-ups, and project-based tasks that purport to evidence applied competence.

-The area of cyber security education, however, is relatively nascent compared to traditional fields such as philosophy or mathematics, or even computer science.
-It is only since the 1990s that the field has found a place in mainstream higher education; for cryptography, for instance, it was as late as approximately 2000 that the study of key techniques could be studied legally outside of the realm of national security and intelligence agencies (e.g.\ see \emph{Bernstein v.\ United States}~\cite{ross1998bernstein}).
-The first modules and degree programs in cyber security appeared in the mid-1990s; comparisons have been made with the accounting and finance with regards to its applied and potentially consequential nature~\cite{knapp2017maintaining}.
+Cyber security education as a distinct academic domain is relatively recent compared with longer-established disciplines such as philosophy, mathematics, or even computer science.
+It is only since the 1990s that the field has gained a sustained foothold in mainstream higher education; in the case of cryptography, for example, the teaching of core techniques outside national security and intelligence contexts was effectively normalised only around 2000 (see \emph{Bernstein v.\ United States}~\cite{ross1998bernstein}).
+Early specialist modules and degree programs began to appear in the mid-1990s, and the field has often been likened to accounting and finance in terms of its applied character and the potentially consequential nature of errors~\cite{knapp2017maintaining}.
+Contemporary programs are frequently aligned with external accreditation or certification frameworks, which further emphasise demonstrable professional competence rather than purely theoretical mastery.